Kitchen Knowledge

 Option What It Is Cost Timeline Best For

-Refinishing (what we do) New 2K polyurethane finish on existing cabinets Count-based quote ~2 weeks Structurally sound cabinets needing a new look
+Refinishing (what we do) Sprayed Italian 2K polyurethane on existing cabinets Count-based quote Depends on kitchen size and scope Structurally sound cabinets needing a new look

-Refacing New doors + veneer on existing boxes Usually higher than refinishing 3 – 5 days Wanting new door styles without full replacement
+Refacing New doors + veneer on existing boxes Usually higher than refinishing Shorter than replacement Wanting new door styles without full replacement

-Full Replacement Remove everything, install new cabinets Highest-cost option 4 – 8 weeks Structural damage or layout changes needed
+Full Replacement Remove everything, install new cabinets Highest-cost option Longest of the three Structural damage or layout changes needed

-Whether you call our service "cabinet painting" or "cabinet refinishing," the row that describes what we do is the same: professional 2K polyurethane refinishing on your existing cabinets.
+Whether you call our service "cabinet painting" or "cabinet refinishing," the row that describes what we do is the same: we refinish your existing cabinets in sprayed Italian 2K polyurethane.

 Frequently Asked Questions